 POSitouch - 2 Way Interface

-With our POSitouch interface, Yellow Dog Inventory pulls sales and code data from and pushes item data to POSitouch.
+With our 2-Way interface with POSitouch Yellow Dog Inventory pulls sales and code data from and pushes item data to POSitouch.

 This two-way interface can be scheduled at a frequency and time of your choosing.
-However, based on the volume of data in POSitouch, we have seen the sync take significant time to generate the POSitouch dbfs.
-We highly recommend that this sync be run just once a day and/or during periods when operations are closed.
+Based on the volume of data in POSitouch, the sync takes significant time to generate the POSitouch dbfs.
+We strongly recommend this sync be run just once per day and/or during periods when operations are closed.

 Yellow Dog Requirements